3DBAG/3dbag-docs/docs/en/schema/attributes.md

 ## `pw_datum`

 Acquisition date of the point cloud.
-In case of the AHN3, this is an assumed acquisition date, which is computed as 1st of December in the year *before* the officially reported acquisition year (inwijnjaar) of a particular AHN3 tile.
+In case of the AHN3, this is an assumed acquisition date, which is computed as 1st of December in the year *before* the officially reported acquisition year (inwinjaar) of a particular AHN3 tile.

 *Data type*: date